invisibleroads/invisibleroads-tutorials/life-languages-communicate.rst

-    he who complains that he does not have enough will lose what he has already = borrego que chilla, piedre bocado pay attention or you will get lost = camarón que se duerme, se lo lleva la corriente everyone has said or done embarassing things = tiene cola que le pisen
+    he who complains that he does not have enough will lose what he has already = borrego que chilla, piedre bocado pay attention or you will get lost = camarón que se duerme, se lo lleva la corriente everyone has said or done embarassing things = tiene cola que le pisen one captured bird has more immediate value than a hundred flying birds = más vale pájaro en mano que ciento volando

 French